Our Timeline For Stress-Free Planning

 18-10 Months Out: Define Your Budget and Guest List

-Once you have a clear budget in mind, you’ll be ready to make real progress on your wedding planning timeline!
+Once you have a budget, you’ll be ready to make real progress on your wedding planning timeline!
 Now you can begin to seek out and hire the vendors who will bring your day to life.
-Not quite sure where to begin wedding planning?
-Browse our blog for endless inspiration, tips and advise from the best NC wedding vendors.
+This may include a lot of leg work and research.
+Browse our blog for endless inspiration and tips, and use our digital vendor guide to get familiar with the best NC wedding pros.

 Hiring key vendors is a surefire way to stay on track with your planning timeline.
-Begin researching these vendors by seeking out reviews, exploring their social media accounts and attending open houses.
+It’s key to seek out reviews, explore vendor’s social media accounts and attend open houses.
 If you’re going to hire a wedding planner (and we recommend that you do) finding the one that best fits your needs as early as possible during your planning timeline is a great way to minimize stress and save money in the long run.
+We recommend you browse our guide for choosing a wedding planner.

-You’ll also need to have a clear guest count before you book your venue and additional vendors.
-It’s important to define how many guests you expect to have in order to plan the rest of your details.
+You’ll also need to define your guest count before you book a venue and additional vendors.
+This is an essential step before you can plan the rest of the details.
 You can even search our digital venue guide by guest count to find the NC venues that can accommodate your event.

 10-8 Months Out: Complete Your Vendor Team